Second security breach during PM Modi's poll rally in Karnataka's Davanagere

 PM Modi said in his rally that Karnataka has decided to bring back the double engine government in the state.

-PM Modi inaugurated the Rs-4,249 crore, 13.71-km Whitefield (Kadugodi) to Krishnarajapura metro line, which includes 12 stations, on Saturday.
+Prime Minister inaugurated the Rs-4,249 crore, 13.71-km Whitefield (Kadugodi) to Krishnarajapura metro line, which includes 12 stations, on Saturday.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today